Programmer's Guide for .NET MAUI Wrapper for Scanner SDK (Android and iOS)

 • Create two directories namely “Android” and “iOS” at the same location as the project solution (*.sln) file.

-• Add the provided iOS binding dll (ScannerSDKiOSBinding.dll) and iOS wrapper dll (ZebraBarcodeScannerSDK.dll) inside the iOS directory.
+• Add the provided iOS binding dll (ScannerSDKiOSBinding.dll), iOS wrapper dll (ZebraBarcodeScannerSDK.dll) and the resource folder(ScannerSDKiOSBinding.resources) which includes the iOS native Scanner SDK inside the iOS directory.

 • Add the below lines inside the project file to add the libraries as references for the project.

-• Update the Info.plist as described here by opening the Info.plist file through Xcode.
+• Update the Info.plist as described here by opening the Info.plist.

-• Add the following entries under Required background modes property.
+• Add the following background modes under UIBackgroundModes key in the Info.plist.

 • App communicates with an accessory.